-Geotab surpasses 5 million global connected vehicle subscriptions
+Geotab Surpasses 5 Million Global Connected Vehicle Subscriptions

-LONDON, Sept.
-04, 2025 (GLOBE NEWSWIRE) -- Geotab Inc. (“Geotab”) today announced it has achieved a new company milestone, surpassing 5 million connected vehicle subscriptions worldwide.
-This rapid growth, with the last million subscriptions added in less than two years, reinforces Geotab’s position as a global leader in connected vehicle solutions and a key innovator in leveraging data and AI to drive meaningful business outcomes.
+SINGAPORE, Sept.
+09, 2025 (GLOBE NEWSWIRE) -- Geotab Inc. (“Geotab”), today announced it has achieved a new company milestone, surpassing 5 million connected vehicle subscriptions worldwide.
+This rapid growth, with the last million subscriptions added in less than two years, reinforces Geotab’s position as a global leader in connected vehicle solutions and a key innovator in leveraging data and AI to drive meaningful business outcomes

-“Geotab's journey is about relentless innovation, we invest over $150M annually in R&D and hold 630 global patents, which has helped to shape the connected vehicle industry over the past 25 years.
+“Geotab's journey is about relentless innovation and with 630 global patents, we have made a significant impact on the industry over the last 25 years.
 This 5 million milestone proves that our data-driven approach to fleet management is solving real world challenges faced by businesses on a daily basis,” said Neil Cawse, Founder and CEO of Geotab.
 “With the rapid adoption of AI, we expect the next five years to be as transformative as the last 25.”

 How Geotab’s Data Empowers Customers to Save Money and Improve Fleet Performance